-I am ambivalent over this manhwa.
+I am ambivalent over my thoughts on this manhua.
 I caught up with all 43 available chapters within two days of last week, so there is no denying the entertainment value.
 Clearly it had the entertainment quality to keep me hooked to my computer.
 Yet that doesn’t change at all the fact that it is colored with quite a few faults that i can’t help but notice.
-The best manga and manhwa are the ones that will present me with clear failures during their endless chapters but which i will either ignore or fail to notice, because everything else is that good as compared to the faults.
-As such i will say right now that i do not hold the same attitude as numerous otaku out their that this is the best manhwa out their.
+The best manga, manhua and manhwa are the ones that will present me with clear failures during their various chapters but which i will either choose to ignore or fail to notice, because everything else is that good as compared to the faults.
+As such i will say right now that i do not hold the same attitude as numerous otaku out their that this is the best manhua out their.
 But before that;

 But the Shang dynasty now serves under a new ruler, one that will not stand for the impudence and superiority of the gods in subjugating its people, and it is this leader, in declaring war against these heavenly forces, that sets off a spark of rebellion; humanity will no longer be enslaved to the gods, they will no longer be murdered and manipulated and forced to continue in misery so long as they will to exist outside the god’s influence; humanity will now fight back.